The best Black Friday 2018 deals on Apple products

 Apple AirPods: $139 (save $20)Óscar Gutiérrez/CNET

-Surprisingly, Apple's highly sought-after wire-free earbuds dipped as low as $129 during a few pre-Black Friday sales -- but the best option for Black Friday proper is, for now, at Newegg.
+Surprisingly, Apple's highly sought after earbuds dipped as low as $129 during a few pre-Black Friday sales -- but the best option for Black Friday proper is at Newegg.
+One exception: If you purchase a new iPhone, iPad or Apple Watch from US Cellular, you can save $50 on AirPods.

 Apple Watch Series 3 (38mm + GPS): $179 (save $100)César Salza / CNET